dbratell/goodreadslibrarianaddon/README.md

 * Autogenerates "Sort by" from title

+* Expand the cover photo on the book edit page so you can check exactly what it says.
 * Highlights most recent book in the combination list

 * Warns about mismatch between ISBN10 ISBN13